bcgov/jrcc-document-access-libs/README.md

 This provide a spring boot starter for the document access lib using [redis](https://redis.io/)

 ### Usage

-Add `jrcc-access-spring-boot-starter` to your project
+Add `jrcc-access-spring-boot-starter` to your project (See jrcc-access-spring-boot-sample-app pom.xml as an example)

 ```xml
 <dependency>